peytoncordero/DRI25/command-line.md

 To be precise, the command line is a text-based interface that allows you to communicate with your computer.
 You input text commands and the interface interprets them into appropriate operating system functions.

 The Command Line Interface (CLI) provides a faster and more efficient system interaction with our computers.
 This is why it is a basic skill to learn about!
+It allows you to

+- Easily automate tasks such as creating, copying, and converting files.
+- Set up your programming environment.
+- Run programs you create.
+- Access the (many) programs and utilities that do not have graphical equivalents.
+- Control other computers remotely.

 In this image you can see how the Command Line Interface (CLI) looks on a Mac computer: